 If you have any leftovers or want to prepare your savoury french toast in advance, here's how you can store it:

-- Reheating: To reheat refrigerated or frozen Bombay toast, you can use a toaster or oven:
+- Reheating: To reheat refrigerated or frozen toast, you can use a toaster or oven:

-- Oven: Preheat the oven to 350Β°F (175Β°C) and warm the toasts for a few minutes until it's heated through.
+- Oven: Preheat the oven to 350Β°F (175Β°C) and warm the toasts for a few minutes until they're heated through.

 - Toaster: Add two slices of toast and press the Defrost settings with the knob pointing at 2.

-Remember that the texture of reheated Bombay toast may not be as perfect as when freshly made, but it's still a tasty option for a quick meal.
+Remember that the texture of reheated savoury french toast may not be as perfect as when freshly made, but it's still a tasty option for a quick meal.

 FAQ

 What can go wrong with French toast?
 You can end up with either a dry or soggy outcome.
 I've experienced both!
 Dry toast results from insufficiently soaking the bread in the egg mixture.
 Soggy toast is the result of over-soaking and inadequate cooking.
-Dry French toast has a dry center while soggy wet and heavy in the middle due to incomplete cooking.
+Dry French toast has a dry centre, while soggy, wet and heavy in the middle due to incomplete cooking.

 What to serve with savoury french toast?
-I grew up having spicy Bombay toast with a cup of chai and so continues even today.
-But I would suggest you can add some assorted cheese board along with the toasts for a fancy breakfast spread.Β
+I grew up having spicy toast with a cup of chai, and so it continues even today.
+But I would suggest you can add an assorted cheese board along with the toasts for a fancy breakfast spread.Β

 Related